ClementDaniel/12weeksAWSchallenge/WEEK 7/Mini_project/Deploy_and_scale_Django_applications_on_AWS_App_Runner.md

 Finally, push all updates to GitHub.
 Because you have automated deployments from GitHub enabled, AWS App Runner redeploys your service and your Django application connects to the PostgreSQL database.

 ### Considerations for scaling Django on AWS App Runner
-You have successfully deployed your Django application to an autoscaling compute layer with AWS App Runner and connected to a managed PostgreSQL database with Amazon RDS for PostgreSQL.
+With the help of AWS App Runner and Amazon RDS for PostgreSQL, you have successfully deployed your Django application to an autoscaling computing layer and established a connection to a managed PostgreSQL database.
-AWS App Runner automatically scales compute resources for your AWS App Runner service up and down based on its autoscaling configuration.
-This configuration defines the minimum and maximum number of provisioned instances for your service as the min size and max size.
-AWS App Runner increases and decreases the number of instances within this range based on the maximum number of concurrent requests per instance, the max concurrency.
-When the number of concurrent requests exceeds this limit, AWS App Runner scales up the service.
+Your AWS App Runner service's compute resources are automatically scaled up or down by AWS App Runner according to its autoscaling configuration.
+The min size and max size parameters in this setup specify the lowest and maximum number of provisioned instances for your service.
+Based on the maximum number of concurrent requests per instance, or max concurrency, AWS App Runner modifies the number of instances within this range.
+AWS App Runner scales up the service when the quantity of concurrent requests above this threshold.

-You can adjust the per-instance CPU and memory configuration for your AWS App Runner service from 0.25 vCPUs and 0.5 GB of RAM to 4 vCPUs and 12 GB of RAM, respectively.
-To run your application efficiently on AWS App Runner, adjust both the CPU and memory configuration and the max concurrency to fit your workload’s requirements and use load testing to validate your setup.
+For your AWS App Runner service, you can change the per-instance CPU and memory configuration from 0.25 vCPUs and 0.5 GB of RAM to 4 vCPUs and 12 GB of RAM, respectively.
+Utilize load testing to verify your configuration and modify the CPU, RAM, and max concurrency settings to meet the demands of your workload in order to run your application on AWS App Runner as effectively as possible.

-AWS App Runner uses AWS Fargate as the underlying compute engine to deploy instances of your application.
+AWS App Runner deploys instances of your application using AWS Fargate as the underlying compute engine.

 ### Cleaning up
 To avoid incurring charges, delete any resources you created as part of this walkthrough that you no longer need: